I’ve just been diagnosed with prostate cancer. Now what?

 5) Try acupuncture.
 Acupuncture is a fantastic natural alternative to pharmaceuticals.
 To find an acupuncturist near you go to www.acufinder.com.

 6) At our Integrative Urology Clinic we do not only treat symptoms but we look for the cause and start there.
-To make an appointment with us, call Felicia: Phone: 646.490.0536, Email: Felicia@drgeo.com
+To make an appointment with us, call Precious: Phone: 646.490.0536, Email: Precious@drgeo.com